How Do You Turnaround And Rebuild Your Company?

 Then he left.

-Bob was the emperor with no clothes.
+Ray was the emperor with no clothes.
 He literally couldn’t handle being told anything was wrong with his company.

-I never did have another meeting like that with Bob again.
+I never did have another meeting like that with Ray again.
 I spent the rest of my time at the company turning the division from the least profitable, and money losing, division of the company into the most profitable division of the company.

-Then Bob fired me.
+Then Ray fired me.
 One of the first people I contacted after I was fired was Mike, the Managing Director of San Francisco VC fund.
 Mike asked me to become an Entrepreneur in Residence (EIR).
 My mission was to start a new company in the space.
 The effort led to me starting my own company.

 For more, read: What Are The Five Skills You Need To Be A Great CEO?